remmelz/ansible-role-opensuse-lxqt/README.md

 ## ansible-role-opensuse-lxqt

 Ansible playbook for installing and configuring the LXQT desktop for OpenSUSE.
+The result is a nice clean LXQT Desktop together with some KDE utilities like kwrite, dolphin (file manager) and konsole as terminal.

 ![Desktop](/screenshots/LXQT-Desktop.png)